 Master of Science in Educational Administration, emphasis in Student Affairs Administration in Higher Education (SAAHE)

-The SAAHE program strives meet the needs of all students.
-The 45 credit-hour program is innovative, inclusive, and comprehensive.
+Our SAAHE program strives meet the needs of all students.
+This 42 credit-hour program is innovative, inclusive, and comprehensive.
 We expect to be known and respected for the quality, preparation, and professionalism of our graduates.

-- Two year, 45-hour comprehensive curriculum theory and practice
+- Two year, 42-hour comprehensive curriculum theory and practice

 - Cohort approach (14-18 students) which cultivates support and encouragement